 City Halls, Glasgow

 |Chief Conductor:|| |

-The BBC Scottish Symphony Orchestra was formed in December 1935 and is a key contributor to the BBC’s broadcasting and cultural role.
-Now in its 80th year, it performs to large and enthusiastic audiences in venues throughout Scotland, and carries out a busy schedule of broadcasts and concerts for BBC Radio 3, BBC Radio Scotland, BBC television, and online.
-A past recipient of the Royal Philharmonic Society Award for best orchestra, the BBC SSO’s commercial recordings have received a number of prizes, including four Gramophone Awards.
+The BBC Scottish Symphony Orchestra’s position as one of the pillars of Scotland’s musical life has been established steadily since it was founded in December 1935.
+Based at City Halls in Glasgow (since 2006), it is a key contributor to the BBC’s broadcasting and cultural role and performs to large and enthusiastic audiences in venues throughout Scotland, as well as carrying out a busy schedule of recordings, concerts and broadcasts for BBC Radio 3, BBC Radio Scotland, BBC television, and online.
+A past recipient of the Royal Philharmonic Society Award for best orchestra, the BBC SSO has made over 120 commercial recordings, many of which have received prizes, including four Gramophone Awards.

 For further information, please visit: bbc.co.uk/bbcsso

 - Email: mailto:email@example.com

 - Address: City Halls, Candleriggs, Glasgow, G1 1NQ

 One of the UK's leading interpreters of new music, the BBC Scottish Symphony Orchestra has close working relationships with many of today's leading composers.

 The BBC SSO's first Artist-in-Association is the New York-based composer and conductor Matthias Pintscher.